This recipe is one of my favourites. The flavours are so so good and I could just keep eating it!

 I went outside the other day to dig under the snow for these sage leaves.
 They were down quite a way, but I knew where the plant was.
 It amazes me that they are still so good considering the cold weather we have had.

-Thanks to my brother for sharing his recipe with me!
+Thanks to my brother for helping me create this recipe.

 175 g of white rice flour

 1 Tbspn butter or olive oil for potatoes

 1/4 tsp dried sage or fresh sage leaves